Bookbinding: experiments in paper folding

 - Fold a range of books based on traditional and experimental structures

-- Explore paper cutting and layering
+- Explore folding, cutting and joining paper

 - Explore colour, texture and weights in paper folding